shadowsocks/shadowsocks-org/src/content/en/download/01-clients.md

 ## Next Step

 Ready to use?
-Just navigate to [Quick Guide](/en/config/quick-guide.html)
+Just navigate to [Quick Guide](/en/config/quick-guide.html).

+Or plan to deploy your own server?
+See [Servers](/en/download/servers.html).